 Designed to solve a problem

 The NR Series is designed to meet the requirements of the real world.
 Natural water bodies are all different; they can be difficult to access, they dry out - then flood, are a still pond one day then a raging torrent the next.
 The NR Series meets the continually changing requirements with the following design strategies:

 Tough, Durable Materials:

-HDPE and aluminium construction means the rafts can easily cope with the rough handling required to put them in difficult sites and then last for years once established.
-The rafts can be removed and relocated if required, allowing for more efficient use of Management budgets.
+HDPE and aluminium construction means the Islands can easily cope with the rough handling required to put them in difficult sites and then last for years once established.
+The Islands can be removed and relocated if required, allowing for more efficient use of Management budgets.